aiida-vasp/aiida-vasp/docs/source/concepts/potentials.rst

 ==========
 As you already know, `VASP`_ relies on potentials represented by the POTCAR files.

 AiiDA-VASP takes care of managing your POTCAR files, but you need to obtain them separately and make them available to AiiDA-VASP.
 These are usually supplied by the `VASP`_ team and is part of the license.
-You should have recieved a folder (``tar`` archive) containing multiple subfolders (``tar`` archives), each representing a set of POTCAR files intended to be used together.
+You should have received a folder (``tar`` archive) containing multiple subfolders (``tar`` archives), each representing a set of POTCAR files intended to be used together.
 AiiDA-VASP allows you to import only the sets (or even individual potentials) you require, and keep them grouped in potential families.
 The import process uploads these potentials to you working AiiDA database.

 Why do I need to import POTCAR files?